purduewebdevclub/2017-Beginner-Gitbook/introduction-css.md

 If you manage to complete this, congratulations, you just made your first website!
 (The difference between a webpage and a website is the linkage of multiple pages together!)

 ### Finished Product
 We are not looking for something very intricate, but feel free to beautify your HTML as much as you like, using CSS!
-You can see a sample result for the workshop [here] (https://embed.plnkr.co/HrmNx3/).
+You can see a sample result for the workshop [here](https://embed.plnkr.co/HrmNx3/).

 ## Resources
 [CSS reference @ MSDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)